cynicalico/hash-collision/_posts/devlog/baphy/2023-05-07-creating-a-priority-list.md

 <!--more-->

-In case you missed it, the [previous devlog]({% post_url devlog/myco/2023-04-20-creating-an-event-bus %}) goes over the implementation of the event bus used in Myco.
+In case you missed it, the [previous devlog]({% post_url devlog/baphy/2023-04-20-creating-an-event-bus %}) goes over the implementation of the event bus used in Baphy.
 The PrioList is an additional piece of code that augments the event bus, so this may make more sense why I want this if you've read that first.

 ### The Problem